secretfader/www/src/content/aircraft/cinder.md

 These features, along with the agility that is only offered by the Fictive Air series of cinewhoops, make it the ultimate FPV aerial system, day or night.

-Built on Cinequads' QAV-Pro frame, this drone is also capable of carrying dual action cameras: one in the front and rear, enabling dynamic chase sequences to be captured in a single pass.
+Built on a highly customized Cinequads' frame, this drone is also capable of carrying dual action cameras: one in the front and rear, enabling dynamic chase sequences to be captured in a single pass.